Why High Elevation Makes Cakes Fall (and How to Fix It)

-If you’ve ever moved to Denver, Santa Fe or another city with a high elevation, the first cake you made in your new home probably didn’t turn out so well.
+If you’ve ever moved to Denver, Santa Fe or another city with a high altitude, the first cake you made in your new home probably didn’t turn out so well.
 But take heart: Most likely, it was not your fault.
-You can blame it on the high altitude.
+You can blame it on the high elevation.
 But don’t worry—there’s a solution!
-We’ll explain what’s happening in the first place and how you can overcome the challenges of high altitude baking.
+We’ll explain what’s happening in the first place and how you can overcome the challenges of high elevation baking.

 Why your cakes fall flat